Birding in the boreal

 Canada Jays use their amazing memory to recall where thousands of hidden food stores are located.

-We spotted this Canada Jay in Missinaibi Provincial Park.
+We spotted this Canada Jay in Missinaibi Provincial Park

 Spruce Grouse are able to feed on nutrient-poor spruce needles to survive.
 Woodpeckers and chickadees are experts at finding small food items hidden in bark.

-Spruce Grouse
+Spruce Grouse walking on ground

 The Spruce Grouse is a permanent resident of the boreal forest that can be seen at any time of year